 Finding a New Physician

-- How long has the doctor been in practice?
+- How long has the physician been in practice?

-- Where did the doctor go to medical school?
+- Where did the physician go to medical school?

 - Is the physician Board certified?